There’s plenty to do in Aberdeen with kids!

 Gordon Highlanders Museum

-The museum is also fantastic for kids with an app that has been built just for them, dress up areas as well as items they can handle and explore throughout.
+The museum is also fantastic for kids with an app built just for them, dress-up areas and items they can handle and explore throughout.

 Aberdeen Science Centre